Age Groups and Vaccines: 4 to 6 Years

 - Bring along a favorite toy or blanket or book.

-- Talk reassuringly to your child.
+- Talk reassuringly to your child during the appointment.
 Also, make eye contact with, smile at, and cuddle your child leading up to and immediately following the shots.

 - Engage your child in a conversation or storybook.